SamarthP5/librarian/README.md

 ## Key design decisions

 ### Chunking with overlap
 Chunks are 300 tokens with 50-token overlap.
-Without overlap, a sentence that straddles a chunk boundary would appear truncated in both adjacent chunks — the LLM sees half a thought.
+Without overlap, a sentence that straddles a chunk boundary would appear truncated in both adjacent chunks.
 Overlap ensures every sentence appears fully in at least one chunk.

 ### BM25 + LSA hybrid retrieval
-BM25 (via `rank_bm25`) is fast and interpretable — it rewards exact keyword matches.
+BM25 (via `rank_bm25`) is fast and interpretable and rewards exact keyword matches.
 TF-IDF + Truncated SVD ("LSA") maps chunks into a 64-dimensional semantic space, capturing synonymy and latent topics that BM25 misses.
 Neither alone is sufficient: BM25 fails on paraphrases; dense retrieval fails on rare terms.

 ### Reciprocal Rank Fusion (RRF) over weighted sum
 BM25 scores and cosine similarities live on completely different numeric scales.
 Normalizing them with weights (`α·bm25 + β·dense`) requires careful per-corpus tuning.
 RRF ignores raw scores entirely and fuses only rank order: